joostpapendorp/IB1902_Webapplicaties/docs/Definition-of-Done.md

 # Definition of Done

-* The feature has 100% test coverage and 100% branch coverage.
+* Feature has been fully unit tested.
 * The feature is tested manually.
 * All console errors and warnings have been evaluated
 * The code is fully documented.